TaizoAyase/FSECplotter2/README.md

 4. "Quick Save" button saves figure as `YYMMDD-HHMMSS.png` format in the last loaded directory
 5. If you want to delete all files, press 'file'->'Remove all files'

++ flowrate data was automatically parsed when decimal was contained in the method filename in Shimadzu format.
+For other HPLC formats, please input the flowrate information manually.

++ In the FSEC-TS calculation, the temperature information will be automatically parsed when integer was contained in the filename of data file.

 Test files